 Column (b).
 Enter the amounts from column (c) of Worksheet 4 for the activities listed in this worksheet.
-These are your unallowed losses for 1998.
-Keep a record of these amounts so the losses can be used to figure your passive activity loss next year.
+These are your unallowed losses for 1999.
+Keep a record of these amounts so the losses can be used to figure your PAL next year.

 Column (c).
 Subtract column (b) from column (a).
-These are the losses allowed for 1998.
+These are the losses allowed for 1999.
 The amounts in this column should be reported on the form or schedule you normally use.